 As anyone who has operated machinery knows, some machines are much easier to handle than others.
 Lawn mowers are no different.
 As such, we developed a series of assessments that look at this aspect of mower performance.
 The handling metric covers the mower's starting mechanism and bail.
 More importantly, this metric assesses the maneuverability of the mower.
 As this aspect of performance makes a significant contribution to the overall performance of the mower, we weight the handling metric to account for 25% of the overall score of the product.

 The Worx does not fair so well in the handling metric.
 The starting mechanism, while perfectly functional, has a relatively long delay between when it is pushed and when the motor kicks on.
-The Worx also lack self-propulsion, which, while hurting it in this evaluation, isn't necessarily bad.
-If you have a flat yard, the lack of self-propulsion isn't a big concern and it has the added benefit of extending the battery life.
-Finally, the bail on this model is quite stiff making it uncomfortable to grip after a time.
+The Worx also lacks self-propulsion, which, while hurting it in this evaluation, isn't necessarily bad.
+If you have a flat yard, the lack of self-propulsion isn't a big concern, and it has the added benefit of extending the battery life.
+Finally, the bail on this model is quite stiff, making it uncomfortable to grip after a time.

 Ease of Use

 The ease of use metric is where the Worx really shines.
 Making up just 15% of the overall score, this assessment focuses on the features of a mower that make the user experience more enjoyable, or at least, feel less like work.
-Specifically, we look at the handle folding mechanism, the battery life indicator, the batter release mechanism and the noise level as experienced by the user.
+Specifically, we look at the handle folding mechanism, the battery life indicator, the battery release mechanism, and the noise level as experienced by the user.